World Series of Poker: Main Event

 There have been many memorable moments during the main events, including Jack Straus's 1982 comeback win after discovering he had one $500 chip left when he thought he was out of the tournament.
 The end of the 1988 main event was featured in the movie Rounders.
 Chris Moneymaker and Greg Raymer, the winners in 2003 and 2004, both qualified for the main event through satellite tournaments at the PokerStars online card room.
 Jerry Yang, the winner in 2007, had only been playing poker for two years prior to his victory.
 He won his seat at a $225 satellite tournament at Pechanga Resort & Casino, in California.
 With the passage of the Unlawful Internet Gambling Enforcement Act (UIGEA) of 2006 online poker sites have been barred from purchasing entrance directly for their users.

+In the 2023 Main Event, a new record was set for entries and a first-place prize for the first time since 2006.
+The 2024 WSOP Main Event set a new record for entries.

 WSOP Main Event winners

 WSOP Main Event records

 These records do not include WSOP Europe or Asia Pacific Main Events.